 Harvest: Work when soil is dry and before frost.
 Use a digging fork to loosen an 18-inch diameter circle of soil around the main crown of the plant.
 (If you wish, cut away vines first.)
 Then use your hands to pull up the crown and search for sweet potatoes in the soil, about 4 to 6 inches below the surface.

 Store: Brush away excess soil before leaving sweet potatoes in a warm, humid place to cure and sweeten for about 10 days to 2 weeks.
 Make sure they aren’t touching one another.
-They’ll last up to 2 weeks at room temperature in the kitchen or pantry, or up to 6 months in a basement that doesn’t dip below 50°F. Never refrigerate sweet potatoes—they’ll harden and lose their flavor.
+They’ll last up to 2 weeks at room temperature in the kitchen or pantry, or up to 6 months in a basement that doesn’t dip below 50°F. Never refrigerate sweet potatoes—they’ll harden and lose their flavour.

 Harvest: Snap tomatoes off the vine by twisting, or use snippers or knife to cut the stem near the top of the fruit.